Benchmarking Physics-Informed Neural Networks and Boundary Elements Methods for Wave Scattering

 An important distinction between BEM and PINNs lies in how each method handles the radiation condition, which governs the behavior of the scattered field at large distances.
 In BEM, this condition is satisfied exactly by construction through the use of the fundamental solution in the boundary integral formulation.
 This allows for an accurate computation of the far-field response without requiring additional assumptions.
 In contrast, PINNs do not explicitly enforce the radiation condition.
 Instead, they approximated it using domain truncation techniques, such as the ABC used in this work, which may not fully capture the correct asymptotic behavior of outgoing waves.\\

 This limitation directly affects the generalization capacity of PINNs beyond the training region.
 In the current implementation, collocation points are sampled randomly and uniformly within the physical domain.
 While this strategy is straightforward, it does not prioritize regions where the radiation condition is most critical, particularly near the artificial boundary.
 As a result, PINNs may not accurately represent the far-field response, especially outside the domain used during training.
-This lack of generalization is a known limitation of neural network based models, which approximate solutions only within the region where they are trained.
-Alternative sampling strategies, such as boundary-focused distributions or adaptive collocation schemes, could help mitigate this issue and improve the enforcement of far-field behavior.\\
+This lack of generalization is a known limitation of neural network-based models, which approximate solutions only within the region where they are trained.
+Alternative sampling strategies, such as a generative point sampling strategy \cite{kochliaridis_generative_2025}, or boundary-focused distributions or adaptive collocation schemes, could help mitigate this issue and improve the enforcement of far-field behavior.\\

-In summary, while BEM ensures accuracy through the direct satisfaction of physical conditions and dimensional reduction, PINNs offer flexible implementation through the configuration of their loss function, but require careful hyperparameter tuning and strategic sampling to achieve reliable results.
-Although BEM outperforms PINNs when considering solution time and accuracy, the strengths of each method are complementary, motivating the exploration of hybrid approaches that combine the robustness of boundary-based formulations with the adaptability of neural networks.